rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 - Projects: package the code in reproducible form in order to share or transfer to production.
 - Models: manage and deploy models from a variety of machine learning libraries.

+The goal of this tutorial is to introduce to students basic functionalities of mlflow such as mentioned above.
+Further to this, students will study how to use mlflow in measuring metrics of a machine learning application via examples.
+After completing this tutorial, students can use mlflow to collect experimental data for their machine learning applications.
+These data are usually useful for further analysis, statistics, prediction and optimization.

 ## Installation
 It is recommended that students install Anaconda for simplifying package management and deployment.
 Student can download the corresponding version of anaconda [here](https://www.anaconda.com/distribution)